 Continuing with the same analogy, we now focus on the magnitude of the output and price movements induced by the monetary expansion.
-Of particular interest is the ability of the model to match the phase averages for 1971.I-1973.III and for 1973.IV-1975.I.
-We find that the average per annum inflation rates for 1971.I-1973.III and 1973.IV-1975.I in the model are fairly close to the U.S. data.
+Of particular interest is the ability of the model to match the phase averages for 1971.1-1973.3 and for 1973.4-1975.1.
+We find that the average per annum inflation rates for 1971.1-1973.3 and 1973.4-1975.1 in the model are fairly close to the U.S. data.
 The model predicts average inflation rates of 5.1% and 10.4% per annum, respectively, compared with 4.9% and 9.6% in the data.
 Thus, both the model and the data show a substantial increase in inflation during the recession.
 Similarly, for GDP growth the model fit is not far off.
-The model predicts 4.8% growth per annum for 1971.I-1973.III compared with 5.2% in the data, and -3.0% for 1973.IV-1975.I compared with -1.8% in the data.
+The model predicts 4.8% growth per annum for 1971.1-1973.3 compared with 5.2% in the data, and -3.0% for 1973.4-1975.1 compared with -1.8% in the data.
 We conclude that the quantitative implications of this model are not far off from the U.S. data, especially considering that we completely abstracted from other macroeconomic determinants.
-Also note that the Fed inflation target in our model economy becomes binding in early 1973, consistent with the empirical evidence of a monetary tightening in early 1973 in response to actual and incipient inflation (see section IV).
-This example illustrates that go-stop monetary policy alone could have generated a large recession in 1974/75 even in the absence of supply shocks.
+Also note that the Fed inflation target in our model economy becomes binding in early 1973, consistent with the empirical evidence of a monetary tightening in early 1973 in response to actual and incipient inflation (see Section 4).
+This example illustrates that go-stop monetary policy alone could have generated a large recession in 1974-1975, even in the absence of supply shocks.